Skip to main content

 FieldDescription

-Item Type ActionThe system operation this Flow Item performs (e.g., "PersonDisable" to disable an EmpowerID Person account, "EmailPerson" to send notifications)
+Item Type ActionThe system operation this Flow Item performs (e.g., "PersonDisable" to disable an EmpowerID Person account, "EmailPerson" to send notifications, "FWSendEmail" to send emails with templates)

-Scope Type (How to Get Items)The resource type this Flow Item acts upon (e.g., "Person Resource" for Person accounts, "Account Resource" for system accounts)
+Scope Type (How to Get Items)The resource type this Flow Item acts upon (e.g., "Person Resource" for Person accounts, "Account Resource" for system accounts, "Person's Manager" for manager notifications)

 Item Collection FilterOptional query filter for limiting which items this Flow Item processes based on specific criteria